Precision Sound Reproducers

 exciting, while at the same time they require less effort to listen to.

 The human ear has three known detection mechanisms, two of which work in the time domain.
 Traditional loudspeaker systems usually do not address these and talk to the detection that recognises pitch and volume only.
-We then can recognise the reproduced sound but we also note the sound is not ‘real’, is not happening in the room and misses information.
-Our brain will then try to fill the gaps from memory which in turn creates ‘listening fatigue’.
+We then can recognise the reproduced sound but we also note the sound is not ‘real’, it is not happening in the room and misses information.
+Our brain will then fill in the gaps from memory, which in turn creates ‘listening fatigue’.
 The LEGEND systems correctly address all three detection mechanisms allowing for sounds to appear ‘real’, detailed and complete, and for the listening experience to feel natural and relaxed.

 our brain.
 But for this natural system to work well, sound must be